awhitedev/quarm-bid-tracker/README.md

 - (optional) You can copy / paste the winner message to a notepad instead of trying to keep track of DKP in real time.
 At the end of a raid you can then refer to that notepad to adjust everyone's DKP.

-- Bids for multiple items must be done by repeating the same START BID message, 1 per copy of the item, currently.
+- Bids for multiple items must be done by repeating the same START BIDS message, 1 per copy of the item, currently.

 - The app does not currently support bid priority for things like epics or quests.
 Expectations for items like this will need to be set with the guild in voice comms or in guild chat separately.